KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

 # Delineation with braces

 This is used for suffix concatination within the string.
+Somtimes your variable does not have a clean word boundry.

     $test = "Bet"
     $tester = "Better"